 “Love” is a topic that is at the core of the Christian Gospel.
 John 3:16 (NIV) tells us that “for God so loved the world that he gave His one and only Son, that whoever believes in Him shall not perish but have eternal life.”
 God’s love for mankind is evident, and Christ’s call for believers to replicate that love is also at the core of living an authentically gospel-driven life.

-1 Corinthians 13 — and in particular 1 Corinthians 13:4-7 — is without a doubt one of the most popular portions of scripture in the Bible.
-It’s often read at weddings, as the relatively short section of scripture, written by the Apostle Paul, perfectly summarizes the power, characteristics and importance of love.
+1 Corinthians 13 — and in particular 1 Corinthians 13:4-7 — is without a doubt one of the most popular portions of scripture in the Bible This Corinthians verse about love is often read at weddings.
+The relatively short section of scripture, written by the Apostle Paul, perfectly summarizes the power, characteristics and importance of love.

 So, let’s first dive into our 1 Corinthians 13 summary by looking at 1 Corinthians 13:4-7 (read all of 1 Corinthians 13 and the entire NIV Bible over on Biblica):

 “Love is patient, love is kind.
 It does not envy, it does not boast, it is not proud.
 It does not dishonor others, it is not self-seeking, it is not easily angered, it keeps no record of wrongs.
 Love does not delight in evil but rejoices with the truth.
 It always protects, always trusts, always hopes, always perseveres.”

-As we look at each Corinthians love verse, let’s explore the meaning and the important lessons we can take away, because studying a 1 Corinthians 13 commentary can help us better live out the message in our own lives.
+As we look at each Corinthians love verse, let’s explore the meaning and the important lessons we can take away, because studying a 1 Corinthians 13 commentary and Corinthian verses on love can help us better live out the message in our own lives.

 1 Corinthians 13 Summary: Love Is Patient